 To see the best (and worst) times to visit, please read our reviews of our recommended places to stay

-The BTS sky-train.
+BY RAIL: See BTS sky-train.
 It's the best way of linking the Sukhumvit area (commercial and embassy district) with the river at Saphan Taksin (access to wats and other monuments using river taxis).
 It's fast, regular and best of all it's air-conditioned.
 The newer subway MRT is equally efficient but the stations are less well placed for general tourism.

-Longtail boats whizz up and down the main river (Chao Phraya) and the smaller canals.
+BY BOAT: Longtail boats whizz up and down the main river (Chao Phraya) and the smaller canals.
 Larger ones act like buses on certain canal routes, the smaller ones like taxis on a private-fare basis.
 There are also larger river boats plying the main stretch of the Chao Phraya between Saphan Taksin bridge (south) and Ratanakosin (north).
 Many riverside hotels have their own courtesy boats.

 If you want to get around in style, book at Chakrabongse Villas and you can use their private launch - decked out in wood and white leather - to zip up and down the river in speed and comfort.